 Batteries perform best at about 21C (70F).
 As temperature decreases, internal resistance increases which reduces the battery capacity.
 Temperature is a critical factor to consider; make sure to source reliable data for temperatures in the region before sizing the system.
 Here’s why: a battery that delivers 100% of its capacity at 70F may only deliver 50% at -18C (0F).

 For example, according to East Penn’s specifications, its 110Ah rated battery delivers 100% capacity at +30C (86F).
 The same battery delivers only 50% battery capacity at -20C (-4F), or 55Ah.
 To compensate for the periods of extreme cold, the size of the battery bank must be doubled.

 110 Ah Battery Energy Capacity at -20C = 50%, or 55Ah.

 Based on the battery manufacturer’s specs, calculate the number of batteries required to power the load at the lowest predicted sustained temperature.

 For applications at temperatures lower than -30C (-22F), Solarcraft recommends NiCad batteries.
-They tolerate extreme cold, but are less efficient charging.
+They tolerate extreme cold but are less efficient in charging.

-A fully charged battery’s voltage varies in accordance to the battery’s temperature.
+A fully charged battery’s voltage varies with the battery’s temperature.
 As a battery temperature decreases, the battery charge voltage must increase.
-It is important that the charge regulator chosen for the application is temperature compensated.
+The charge regulator chosen for the application must be temperature compensated.